kej715/DtCyber/NOS2.8.7/README.md

 | Windows:     | `node install basic`      |

 The `basic` option causes `install.js` to install a minimal NOS 2.8.7 system without any optional products.
+However, if the file `site.cfg` exists, the `reconfigure.js` script will be called to apply its contents.
+This enables the basic system to have a customized configuration.

 To install optional products atop the basic system, use the `install_product` command, as in:

 >Operator> `install lang`